• Choose Medicine

 Vitamin A products, hair perming solutions, other skin products with strong drying effects, skin products containing alcohol, lime, or spice (such as shaving lotions, astringents like calamine lotion, perfume), and medicated or abrasive soaps, shampoos, and cleansers are some products that may interact with this medication.

-If you miss a dose, apply it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose.
-Apply your next dose at the regular time.
-Do not apply extra medicine to make up for the missed dose.
+If you miss a dose, take it as soon as you remember.
+If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+Do not double the dose to catch up.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.

-Cost of Tazarotene :
+Cost of Tazorac gel

 The lowest MyGenericPharmacy.com price for the most common version of Tazorac (Tazarotene) is around $33.00, 44% off the average online retailing price of $59.60.